borderpointer/copcraig/README.md

 ## Contribution

-Huge thanks to [Thom Page](https://github.com/singular000) for the idea!
+Huge thanks to [Thom Page](https://github.com/singular000) for the idea and [Craig Ramey](https://github.com/TheRamey) for letting me use his photo and name!